Tips for writing an appeal letter

 - Copies of correspondence between you and members of staff

-- If you need copies of emails or Board of Examiners minutes then you may have apply for a Subject Access Request through the Data Protection Office.
+If you need copies of emails or Board of Examiners minutes then first try asking within your School if you can have these.
+If they refuse, you may have to apply for a Subject Access Request through the Data Protection Office.

-For example, if you are saying that your medical circumstances were not taken into account – what you must always ask for are the minutes of the Board of Examiners Meeting when the final classification was decided on and you’ll be able to see in those minutes if the medical evidence was mentioned.
+For example, if you are saying that your medical circumstances were not taken into account when deciding your degree classification, then you must ask for the minutes of the Board of Examiners Meeting when the final classification was decided, and you’ll be able to see in those minutes if the medical evidence was mentioned.

 You should also check carefully what it says in your Course Handbook.
 Often, you will be looking for a discrepancy between the procedures described in the Course Handbook and what actually happened.